wp-plugins/erident-custom-login-and-dashboard/readme.txt

 2. This is the default Login Page Demo

 == Changelog ==

+= 2.2.0 =
+* New Default UI for login page.
+* Optimized the backend files.

 = 2.1.1 =
 * Fixed Background property overriding problem with some themes and plugins.